 LNG Value Chain

 The LNG industry can be described by an LNG value chain consisting of 5 key elements:

 - Field Development (Exploration, development and production of gas)

 - End use (e.g. fuel for power generation, feedstock for fertilizers & chemicals, Industries, transportation and City Gas Distribution etc.)

 Each of these elements has its own technological and investment requirements, but they share a common characteristic.
 They all require long project lead time and significant resources and investment commitment.
-Each element of the chain must be carefully planned and integrated with other elements; hence the supply chain requires long term sales and purchase relationships between each participant.
+Each element of the chain must be carefully planned and integrated with other elements; hence the supply chain requires long-term sales and purchase relationships between each participants.